min2ha/ukwa-site/content/target/65248/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: A UK-EU customs union?

 This briefing paper was prepared in advance of the debate on customs and borders held in the House of Commons on Thursday 26 April 2018.
 This followed a defeat for the Government on the customs union in the House of Lords on the European Union (Withdrawal) Bill.